How to Make Almond Milk…the Easy Way

-When you make almond milk yourself, the only ingredients are almonds, water and salt.
+When you make it yourself, the only ingredients are almonds, water and salt.
 Optionally, you can add vanilla and your sweetener of choice.
 It’s that simple!

-I’ll admit that making my own almond milk intimidated me at first.
+I’ll admit that making my own intimidated me at first.
 The blender part is easy.
 It was the straining-with-a-nut-bag part that had me concerned.

 It’s really not that hard, though, especially if you use my easy straining method (see below).
 If you want really smooth almond milk for drinking from a glass, you’ll want to pick up a nut milk bag.
 I don’t recommend the cheese cloth method.
 Trust me on this one!
 Otherwise, a regular ol’ fine mesh strainer will work just fine.